erolex6-art/lifelink-finder/README.md

 # Update: This README was modified as part of Git workflow demonstration.

-# Welcome to your Lovable project
+# Welcome to your LifeLink project

 ## Project info